-The weak nuclear force (or just the weak force, or weak interaction) acts inside individual nucleons, which means that it is even shorter ranged than the strong force.
+The weak nuclear force (or just the weak force, or weak interaction) acts inside of individual nucleons, which means that it is even shorter ranged than the strong force.
 It is the force that allows protons to turn into neutrons and vice versa through beta decay.
-See size of the universe for a list of visuals about how short ranged the weak force is.
-This lets a nucleus keep the right balance of protons and neutrons to keep everything together.
-Without the weak force, fusion, in the sun or on Earth, would be impossible.
+This keeps the right balance of protons and neutrons in a nucleus.
+The weak force is very important in the nuclear fusion that happens in the sun.
+Nuclear fusion has also been created in laboratories, and that process requires the weak force to work too.
+See size of the universe for a list of visuals demonstrating how short ranged the weak force is.

 Below is the Scishow's series on fundamental forces part 2, the weak force:

 To learn about the other forces, please see the following pages:

 - Sears and Zemanski's University Physics, 13th edition by Young and Freedman.
 Addison Wesley, 2010.
 Chapter 44, pg 1491.